softonic/gcp-quota-exporter-helm-chart/README.md

 ```

 ## Deploy in production
-This uses helm, the idea is to add this as a subchart of your preferred monitoring chart, but it can be launched independently as well:
+This use helm, the idea is to add this as a subchart of your preferred monitoring chart, but it can be launched independently as well:

 ```bash
 helm upgrade --install --namespace monitoring-v2 gcp-quota-exporter .